 No live programming or demonstrations, such as Close Encounters or the Wings Financial World of Birds Show, will be offered at this time.

-Yes.
 In order to ensure the best Zoo experience and limit waits on entry, we are implementing timed ticketing.
 All tickets must be reserved ahead of time online.
-Tickets are non-refundable and cannot be exchanged for other dates and times.

 Membership includes the cost of admission to the Minnesota Zoo.
 However, to help create an enjoyable experience and allow ample room to explore, tickets must be reserved ahead of time online for a specified date and time for each person in your party, and adult cardholders must show their membership card and photo identification when they check in.
 If members are unable to attend their reserved entry time, please notify the Zoo at 952-431-9200.